cbg-ethz/pybda/docs/source/index.rst

 -------

 ``koios`` only requires a config-file and, if possible, the IP of a spark-cluster.
 Otherwise you can just call koios locally using ``local``).
-The config file might for a simple clustering case look like this
+The config file might for a simple clustering case look like this:

 .. literalinclude:: ../../koios-usecase-kmeans.config
   :caption: Contents of ``koios-usecase-kmeans.config`` file